Issues with fluctuating impressions

 - The customer stops typing, and the results are displayed for a minimum of three seconds.

 We recommend monitoring your ads' performance the same way you usually do.
 Google Instant might increase or decrease your overall impression levels.
-However, Google Instant can improve the quality of your clicks since it helps people search using terms that more directly connect them with the answers they need.
+However, Google Instant can improve the quality of your clicks since it helps people search using terms that more directly connect them with the answers that they need.
 Therefore, your overall campaign performance could improve.